Biazverkhi/MyFirstTelergamBot/Readme.md

 URL           | **[http://localhost:8080/cities](http://localhost:8080/cities)**|
 Java version  |8  #Usage|

+## Аttention
+The application may not start the first time because the connection to the external database exceeds the timeout.
+If the connection fails when you start the program, try again.

 ## Usage

 * [Click here to go to Telegram and add the @NewCityTourBot](https://telegram.me/NewCityTourBot)